Windows Server 2016 Licensing Guide

 ■ Windows Server 2016 also requires a CAL (User or Device).
 (Excluding the SPLA version)

-*Windows Server 2016 CALs can be used with Windows Server 2012, but
+*While Windows Server 2016 CALs can be used with Windows Server 2012,

 Windows Server 2012 CALs cannot be used with Windows Server 2016.

-If you want to continue using the Windows Server 2012 CALs you have already purchased,
+If you wish to continue using Windows Server 2012 CALs that you have already purchased,

 summary